OCR-D/ocrd-website/site/de/spec/cli.md

 **MULTI-VALUE**

-File group(s) used as output.
+[METS](mets) file group(s) used as output.

-Omit to resort to default output file groups of the processor or for processors that do not produce output files.
+Omit to resort to default output file groups of the processor, or for processors that inherently do not produce output files.

-### `-m, --mets METS_IN`

-Input METS URL.
-Default: `mets.xml`

-### `-w, --working-dir DIR`

-Working Directory.
-Default: current working directory.

 ### `-g, --page-id ID`